Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

 - Bud formation on the stem is observed.
 If this occurs, prune the plant’s roots prior to repotting.

-Generally, Potassium, Nitrogen, and Phosphorous fertilizers are good for the Bonsai plant as they are responsible for the green color of leaves, root development, and flowering.
-It’s advisable to buy a bonsai specific fertilizer from a reputable distributor.
+These decorative plants are normally grown in small pots and therefore rely more heavily on fertilizer than many other house plants.
+Generally, potassium, nitrogen, and phosphorous fertilizers are good for bonsai plants, as these are responsible for the green color of the leaves, root development, and flowering.
+It’s advisable to buy a bonsai-specific fertilizer from a reputable distributor.

-- Indoor trees, require regular application of fertilizer throughout the year.
+- Indoor trees require regular application of fertilizer throughout the year.